 Are you being unlawfully evicted?

-So that’s the first important fact to note, tenants have rights.
+So that’s the first important fact to note, tenants have buckets of rights.

 Common sense usually prevails here.
-If you’ve fallen into a couple of months’ worth of arrears, then you should undeniable note that you’re a rent dodging penis, and you have breached the terms of the tenancy which enables the landlord to begin the eviction process.
-However, if you simply notified the landlord that the boiler needs repairing, then you should recognise you’re not breaching any conditions, and you haven’t given the landlord any reason to ‘revenge evict’ you.
+If you’ve fallen into a couple of months’ worth of arrears, then you should undeniable recognise that you’re a rent dodging penis, and you have breached the terms of the tenancy which enables the landlord to begin the eviction process.
+However, if you simply notified the landlord that the boiler needs repairing, then you should recognise you’re not breaching any grounds for eviction, and you haven’t given the landlord any reason to ‘revenge evict’ you.

 Lastly, if your landlord is forcing you to vacate without good legal standing, you should contact your tenancy relations officer at your local authority, who will then assess the situation and decide whether or not to prosecute your landlord.
 For any additional legal advice, as always, I recommend contacting your local Citizens Advice.